abbbe/carpentopod/README.md

 * Added a M8 nut which hides under the outter black spacers, to make the frame more rigid.
 * Added rounded shoes (printed in PETG), to let feet slide sideways during turns.

 All these changes (except chamfer of the cranks) is in the latest version of STEP models.
-I did not update 3MF files, but added STLs for the feet.

 # Credits